 - 1. Program to print average of n integers.

 - 2. Program to illustrate call by value & call by reference.

 - 3. Program to multiply two matrices.

 a.
 Class

 - 4. Student Mark Sheet preparation using Class - 5.
-Class and Object Implementation: to display item and cost - a.
-Constructor and Destructor - 6.
-Constructor and Destructor implementation - a.
-Inline function and friend function - 7.
-To multiply and divide two floating point numbers using inline function - 8.
-To swap private data of two classes using friend function a.
-Polymorphism a.
-Inheritance a.
-Streams
+Class and Object Implementation: to display item and cost a.
+Constructor and Destructor a.
+Inline function and friend function a.
+Polymorphism